CachyOS/website/src/content/post/2024-christmas-new-year.md

 - Added Plymouth support out of the box
 - Added bcachefs support
 - Added "AI-SDK" Installation type for out of the box CUDA/ROCm support
-- Added support for Game Mode (Steam) expierence on handheld devices
+- Added support for Game Mode (Steam) experience on handheld devices
 - Added T2 MacBook support
 - switched to BTRFS as default filesystem
 - Rebased on QT6